-The State regulates both commercial and recreational bottomfish fishing within 3 nmi of the MHI.
+The State of Hawaii regulates both commercial and recreational bottomfish fishing within 3 nmi of the MHI.
+However, proposed measures to address overfishing will likely involve federal permitting of vessels in state waters in the future.
 The distinction between the commercial and recreational bottomfish fisheries poses a conundrum for fishery managers.
 Both use the same type of gear (a weighted mainline with circle hooks attached at intervals on sidelines; Haight et al., 1993).
-However, mitigation and management policy is dependent upon the intent of the fishery (recreational or commercial).
 While monk seals have been observed near fishing boats, there have been no reported interactions between monk seals and this fishery in the MHI.
+Indirect interactions with this fishery need to be considered in the light of recent results from fatty acid analysis of monk seal diet (Iverson et al. unpublished data)